Infrastructure

 Altyn-Emel Campsites

-Currently, a new visitor center is being built near Checkpoint 1 (the entrance to the park from the village of Shengeldy), from where the road goes to the Tanbaly Tas petroglyphs and the Besshatyr mounds.
+A new Altynemel Visitor Center has been opened near Checkpoint 1 (the entrance to the park from the village of Shengeldy), from where the road goes to the Tanbaly Tas petroglyphs and the Besshatyr mounds.
+There are campsites, a cafe, an observation deck.

 Development Prospects, Risks and Possible Solutions